JasonW77/Intro-to-Programming/README.md

 *(Bio Goes Here)*

 _I am taking this program because I have always had an aptitude and keen interest in programing and thought that it was about time I did something about it.
-I would love to work as a programmer or create my own programs someday._
+I would love to work as a programmer or create my own programs._